MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

         // doesn't examine the properties we set on the event args until
         // after the deferral completes asynchronously.
         CoreWebView2Deferral deferral = args.GetDeferral();

+        // We avoid potential reentrancy from running a message loop in the download
+        // starting event handler by showing our download dialog later when we
+        // complete the deferral asynchronously.
         System.Threading.SynchronizationContext.Current.Post((_) =>
         {
             using (deferral)